Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

+- The Hagal house - Solo.
-- The Hagal house (with resources and difficulty levels).
+- The Hagal house - 2 players.

 - Basic logging in the Action facade.